 To charge these devices when the computer is off or in hibernation mode, and the computer is not connected to ac power, do the following:

-- 1. Start Lenovo Companion program.
-See "Accessing Lenovo programs" on page 10. - 2.
-Click Hardware Settings → POWER. - 3.
-Follow the instructions on the screen to make your preferred setting.
+- 1. Open the Start menu and start the Lenovo Companion program. - Click Hardware Settings → Always On USB. - 3.
+Locate the Always On USB section and follow the instructions on the screen to make your preferred setting.